Circadiaware/coretemp-cwt/README.md

 ## Note about private information in code

-The password written into the codebase was since changed, and the firebase api creds may still work but I don't mind that they're public.
+The CORE body temp password written into the codebase has since been changed, and the firebase api creds hardcoded may still work but I don't mind that they're public.